petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-managed-disks-customer-managed-keys-restrictions.md

 - Only [software and HSM RSA keys](/azure/key-vault/keys/about-keys) of sizes 2,048-bit, 3,072-bit and 4,096-bit are suppksorted, no other keys or sizes.
     - [HSM](/azure/key-vault/keys/hsm-protected-keys) keys require the **premium** tier of Azure Key vaults.
 - For Ultra Disks and Premium SSD v2 disks only:
-    - User-assigned managed identities aren't supported for Ultra Disks and Premium SSD v2 disks encrypted with customer-managed keys.
+    - (Preview) User-assigned managed identities are available for Ultra Disks and Premium SSD v2 disks encrypted with customer-managed keys.
     - (Preview) You can encrypt Ultra Disks and Premium SSD v2 disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant.
 - Most resources related to your customer-managed keys (disk encryption sets, VMs, disks, and snapshots) must be in the same subscription and region.
     - Azure Key Vaults may be used from a different subscription but must be in the same region as your disk encryption set.
 As a preview, you can use Azure Key Vaults from [different Microsoft Entra tenants](/azure/virtual-machines/disks-cross-tenant-customer-managed-keys).